 Local Laws & Special Circumstances

 CRIMINAL PENALTIES: While you are traveling in Belgium, you are subject to its laws even if you are a U.S. citizen.
 Foreign laws and legal systems can be vastly different than our own, and criminal penalties will vary from country to country.
 There are also some things that might be legal in the country you visit, but still illegal in the United States.
 For instance, you can be prosecuted under U.S. law if you buy pirated goods.
-Engaging in sexual conduct with children, or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
+Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States regardless of the legality of these activities under that country’s laws.
 If you break local laws in Belgium, your U.S. passport won’t help you avoid arrest or prosecution.
-It’s very important to know what’s legal and what’s not where you are going.

 Persons violating Belgian laws, even unknowingly, may be expelled, arrested, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs in Belgium are severe, and convicted offenders can expect long jail sentences and heavy fines.